Manufacture of wooden houses - panels

 CLT - wood panels for passive house construction

-If you are interested in building wooden houses and look outside for information, you will see that the most common material is CLT (Cross Laminated Timber) - considered by many to be the material of the future.
-A material almost unknown to us, it has been used for some time in European countries for the construction of 7 or 10 storey houses.
-Used in the construction of passive cell, makes an essential contribution to reducing energy costs.
-We will continue to talk about this material, the advantages and disadvantages of using it, tall buildings made entirely of wood and how you can build with it in Romania.
+If you are interested in building wooden houses If you look outside for information, you'll see that the most common material is CLT (Cross Laminated Timber) - considered by many to be the material of the future.
+Almost unknown to us, it has been used for some time in European countries to build 7 or 10-storey houses.
+Used to build passive cell, is an essential contribution to reducing energy costs.
+We'll be talking more about this material, the pros and cons of using it, tall buildings made entirely of wood and how you can build like this in Romania.

 What is CLT

 It is a building material made by gluing several layers of wood perpendicular to each other.
-The resulting panel is similar to a tacklewith the difference that instead of veneer sheets there are timber panels.
+The resulting panel is similar to a tackle, with the difference that instead of veneer sheets there are timber panels.
 As with plywood, the number of layers is odd.
-Depending on the desired final properties there can be 3,5, 7 or 9 layers of wood.
+Depending on the desired final properties, there may be 3,5, 7 or 9 layers of wood.

-The manufacture of these panels is similar to that of laminated beams (glulam) with the difference that in glulam the layers of wood have parallel grain.
-It is, however, the same way of extending wooden elements by finger-joining and very moisture-resistant adhesives are used.
+These panels are made in a similar way to laminated beams (glulam) except that in glulam the layers of wood have parallel grain.
+It is, however, the same way of lengthening wooden elements by finger-jointing, and very moisture-resistant adhesives are used.

-The material first appeared in Switzerland in the 1970s, but industrial production began in Austria in the 1990s.
+The material first appeared in Switzerland in the 70s, but industrial manufacturing began in Austria in the 90s.
 It wasn't very successful at first because of the prejudices associated with building with wood: construction with low resistance over time, to damp, fire or insect attack.
-Growing concern for environmental protection and the trend to phase out carbon-intensive technologies have brought the material back to the attention of builders, who are gradually discovering its potential and advantages in terms of quality, strength, durability and cost-effectiveness.
+Growing environmental concerns and the trend towards phasing out carbon-intensive technologies have brought the material back to the attention of builders who are gradually discovering its potential and advantages in terms of quality, strength, durability and cost-effectiveness.

-If you are thinking of a more serious documentation, you should know that you can also find it under other names: KLH (a name found mainly in Austria and Germany), cross-lam, X-lam or jumpo plywood.
+If you're thinking of more serious documentation, you should know that you can also find it under other names: KLH (mostly found in Austria and Germany), cross-lam, X-lam or jumpo plywood.

 clt